BaseMax/BitlyGo/README.md

 Note: you cannot create a duplicate name and It should throw an error.
 But it's okay to store the same link in different names.

+### `UPDATE /:name`

+- STRING `link` (required, and we will check the link should be valid and pass URL standard format) About link value: we must support **UTF-8** characters or query values.

+You can only update a link created by an API-KEY.
+So if the owner of that link is same as your API-KEY, you are allowed to update that.

+Note: you cannot change the name, you only can change the link value and link that to another new URL.

 ### `DELETE /:name` or `DELETE /:name/`

 You can only delete links created by an API-KEY.